 4. Position your pencil or awl in the center of your fabric, making sure there's enough clearance all the way around to trace your circle.
 Mark the position of the anchor with your marking tool; you'll need to find it later.

-5. Draw your large 44-54-inch circle.
+5. Draw your large 44" to 54" circle.

-6. Cut a second piece of string 2 inches long and attach it to your marking tool and anchor.
+6. Cut a second piece of string 2" long and attach it to your marking tool and anchor.
 Using the mark you made in step 4, position your anchor and draw a second, smaller circle in the center of the larger one.
 This will be where your tree skirt wraps around the base of your Christmas tree.

 7. If you're using two fabrics, pin the layers together inside the line you drew for the large circle and outside the line you drew for the smaller one.
 This will keep your layers aligned when you cut and sew them.